Go, Dog. Go!

 Share the magic

 Family Fare presents quality theatrical programming for children.
-Performances are held in Wright Auditorium on Friday nights at 7:00 pm.
+Performances are held in Wright Auditorium on Friday nights at 7:00 pm. (except Pinkalicious).
 Events last about an hour and are suitable for individuals with an appropriate attention span.
-Many children are ready for these live theatre titles as young as age four.
+Many children are ready for these live theatre as young as age four.

 All dates, times and titles are subject to change, but likely won’t.
 Individuals requesting accommodation under the Americans with Disabilities Act (ADA) should contact the Department for Disability Support Services at least 48 hours prior to the event at 252-737-1016 (voice/TTY).